ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part1.md

 		}
 	}

-Keep in mind that although the MapFragment can run in an Activity, the SupportMapFragment cannot, and needs to run in a FragmentActivity.
+Important note : Keep in mind that although the ```MapFragment``` can run in an ```Activity```, the ```SupportMapFragment``` cannot, and needs to run in a ```FragmentActivity```.

 Simply have your activity extend SupportFragment instead of Activity in order to resolve this.

-If not, you'll get the following error:
+If you attempt to run a SupportMapFragment inside an activity, you'll get the following error:

 	Caused by: java.lang.ClassCastException: com.google.android.gms.maps.SupportMapFragment cannot be cast to android.app.Fragment

 ### Adding the actionBar.

-The point of this article was to show you how you can include the ActionBarSherlock in your app.
+The point of this article was to show you how you can include the ActionBarSherlock in your app, so lets get started with that.

 With ABS 4.3 it couldn't be simpler.
 Simply have your activity extend SherlockFragmentActivity like this

 	public class SimpleSherlockFragmentActivity extends SherlockFragmentActivity {